StephenClearyExamples/TcpChat/Protocol.md

 ## Message definitions

+Any unknown message types should be ignored.

-### Type 0: Chat message
+### Type 0: Chat message (Client to Server)

-The payload of the message is a UTF-8 encoded string.
+The payload of the message is a UTF-8 encoded string, representing the chat text the client sends to the server.

+### Type 1: Broadcast message (Server to Client)

+The payload of the message has two fields:

+1. `From` - a variable-length short string, representing the source client of the message.
+2. `Text` - the remainder of the message, representing the chat text from the source client.

+## Types

+### Variable-length Short String

+A length-prefixed UTF-8 encoded string where the length prefix is a single-byte unsigned integer.

+## Changelog

+* v0.2 Added Broadcast message (type 1)
+* v0.1 Initial incomplete version